arteepa/workout-tracker/livenote.md

 • timer stops when i switch to other apps
 • change "rest" concept to "custom timer", can also be used for planks, for ex
 • improve workout summary visually
+• sync all clocks, for visual
+• clocks monospaced?
 • export workout summary to image
 • explore doing a iphone app
 • explainers of the tools